loneJogger/xvii/README.md

     - incorporate log service on ws and errors
     - remove console logs from client

-- [ ] env vars
-    - remove all references to keys, urls, db strings from server and client
-    - add all needed env vars in README as to help construct .bashrc or .zshrc file

 - [ ] deployment stack
     - alter client Dockerfile to build and serve client
     - tie client and server together behind nginx